BIOGRAPHIES INDEX

 On March 8, 1885, Louisa Jenkins gave birth to another boy, Lorenzo Russell Jenkins, obviously named for his paternal grandfather back in Georgia.
 Seven months later, on October 10, 1885, his two-year-old brother, George Christopher Jenkins. died of causes that have been lost to history.
 Sadly, Lorenzo Russell Jenkins also died at the age of two, (cause also unknown) on October 12, 1887, almost exactly two years to the day that George Christopher died.
 The burial place of both boys is unknown, but nearby Long Cemetery is a possiblity.

-This map, an original survey map overlaid with a Texas Highway map, shows the approxiamte locatios of T. W. Jenkins' property in Lamar County, Texas.
+The above map, an original survey map overlaid with a Texas Highway map, shows the approxiamte location of T. W. Jenkins' property in Lamar County, Texas.
 X1=primary residence (farm) near Powderly.
 X2=80 acres bought in 1878 and 1882.
 X3=property acquired in 1884 and adjusted in 1903.

 Although he was primarily a farmer by occupation, it appears that his growing family led Thomas William Jenkins to seek some way to supplement his income.
 In the summer of 1886 he obtained a four-year contract with the U.S. Post Office Department to deliver the mail between Paris and Chicota, a town which lay on the south bank of the Red River, a few miles north of his home.
 The distance between the two points was about 15 or 20 miles and his route took him through Powderly.
 Consequently, we may imagine that he often stopped at home for lunch.
 He fulfilled his duty, we may also imagine, either on horseback, carrying the mail in leather saddlebags, or by driving a horse-drawn buggy.
 Given the poor state of the roads at that time (most were only dirt trails), the former seems the most likely scenario.